Archive

 Geek of the Week: Bernhard Stockman

 Carl Malamud: Internet Talk Radio, flame of the Internet.
 This is Geek of the Week and we’re talking to Bernhard Stockman who is technical director of EBONE, the European backbone.
 Welcome to Geek of the Week Bernhard Stockman: Okay, thank you.
 Thank you.
 Malamud: Why don’t you tell us what EBONE is?
 Stockman: Okay.
-EBONE is a consortium of …read the full transcript.
+EBONE …read the full transcript.

 The Domains of Identity & Self-Sovereign Identity